 Instead of plainly listing job duties, strengthen your cover letter by only focusing on relevant experiences from your past roles.

-Ask yourself some challenging questions to help you dive deeper into your real work ethic and develop points about your soft skills, such as time management, propensity to innovate and careful risk taking.
-Consider questions like:
+Ask yourself some challenging questions to help you dive deeper into your real work ethic and develop points about your soft skills, such as time management, propensity to innovate and careful risk-taking.

 - When was there a moment you showed initiative?